 Why Offer Flex Schedules?

 Work-life balance – everyone wants it, especially millennials.
-Outside of salary and financial benefits, a good work/life balance is the leading factor considered when evaluating job opportunities, according to The 2016 Deloitte Millennial Survey.
+Outside of salary and financial benefits, a good work/life balance is the leading factor considered when evaluating job opportunities, according to The Zenefits Millennial Survey.

 As a result, when it comes to recruiting, offering a flexible schedule can help make your company more attractive.
 And it’s not just millennials that want flexibility.
 Working parents who need to attend school functions or employees who are taking night classes can also benefit from knowing that they’re not tied to a strict 9-5.

 If you want to help make the world more sustainable, allowing employees to telecommute can help.
 Just consider these statistics from Xerox’s Virtual Office Program, which allows approximately 8,600 employees (11 percent of its U.S. workforce) to work from home:

 In 2015, Xerox estimates that its remote workforce: